Dense and comeager conjugacy classes in zero-dimensional dynamics: Introduction

 \subsection{Non-finitely generated groups}

-Our next results concern actions of groups that are not finitely generated.
-While non-finitely generated groups are perhaps less studied in (geometric) group theory, they exhibit interesting dynamical properties.
+Our next results concern actions of groups that are not finitely generated, which exhibit a number of interesting dynamical properties.
 For example, the generic behavior of their dynamical systems is markedly different from the finitely generated case.
-As a simple example, a generic element of $\Xi(G)$ is transitive iff $G$ is not finitely generated (cf. \autoref{p:non-fg-gen-n-transitive}).
-In view of this, it is natural to ask whether the generic action in $\Xi(G)$ is minimal.
-We have the following characterization for amenable groups (cf. \autoref{c:character-amen-non-fg}).
+A simple instance of this is that a generic element of $\Xi(G)$ is topologically transitive iff $G$ is not finitely generated (see \autoref{p:non-fg-gen-n-transitive}).
+It is thus natural to ask whether the generic action in $\Xi(G)$ is minimal.
+We have the following characterization for amenable groups (see \autoref{c:character-amen-non-fg}).

 \begin{theorem} Let $G$ be a countably infinite amenable group.
 Then the following are equivalent: \begin{itemize} \item $G$ is locally finite; \item $\Xi_\Min(G)$ is comeager in $\Xi(G)$. \end{itemize} \end{theorem}